Consummate piano virtuoso, truly individual voice, unerring sense of sophisticated swing” ~ Jazz Times

 Developing his musical skills –

 Showing keyboard aptitude by his early teens, John started to take lessons from pianist Les Karr, who himself had studied under Teddy Wilson at New York’s Juilliard School of Music.
 Interestingly, Les was also the first cousin of pianist Dick Hyman.
 For John’s lessons, Les emphasized technique and introduced studies of the Mathe’ System, a method that advances digital dexterity and maximizes the capacity for speedy, high-velocity piano playing.
 John, noted for fleet “chops,” often cites the important role these exercises had on his musical growth.

-“My musical conception developed during these lessons with Les Karr, who was an exceptional instructor, able to convey and impart an approach to music and the piano that combined a concise but meaningful study of classical theory and jazz-oriented idioms,” Colianni notes.
+“My musical conception was developed during these lessons with Les Karr, who was an exceptional instructor, able to convey and impart an approach to music and the piano that combined a concise but meaningful study of classical theory and jazz-oriented idioms,” Colianni notes.

 (R) early press release item

 While still in high school, John became active on Washington D.C. and Maryland’s jazz scene, playing in jam sessions at well-known venues such as The Pigfoot, One Step Down, Blues Alley, The Bayou, The Famous Ballroom (Baltimore), Frankie Condon’s (Rockville, Md.), Mr. Y’s Gold Room (where John jammed under the watchful aegis of the club’s resident pianist John Malachi, himself a celebrated D.C. musician), and many more.